casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

     cargo new contract
     ```

-    This folder will contain the logic that you will compile to Wasm.
-The code contained within this folder will be the code we execute on a node within the Casper network.
+    This folder will contain the logic that will be compiled to Wasm and will be executed on a node within the Casper network.

 3. Within the contract package, you can find the `main.rs` file inside the `src` folder.
 You will write your session code in the `main.rs` file.

+4. In the `cargo.toml` file include the following dependencies:
+    -   `casper-contract = "1.4.3"`
+    -   `casper-types = "1.4.6"`

+    You can find the latest versions of the dependencies at https://crates.io/

-4. Few things to note while writing session code:
+5. Few things to note while writing session code:
     -   Include the following:
         -   `#![no_std]` - This indicates to not import the standard library.
         -   `#![no_main]` - This indicates that the main function is not required, since the session code has only one entry point as the `call` function.
     -   Import the casper contract API:
         `use casper_contract::contract_api::{runtime, storage};` this example uses only runtime and storage crates, however, you might need to import the crates relevant to your session code.

-5. In the `cargo.toml` file include the following dependencies:
-    -   `casper-contract = "1.4.3"`
-    -   `casper-types = "1.4.6"`

-    You can find the latest versions of the dependencies at https://crates.io/

-### Sample session code
+## Sample Session Code
 This sample code demonstrates a simple session code passing arguments, processing the arguments, and storing the result.
 In general, that is what you will use session code for.
 In this example, we are adding two numbers and storing the result in a URef.

 ```rust